pdwjr/personal/README.md

-Interested in transitioning into a career in the field of software development and cloud computing
+Interested in software development and cloud computing